-- within Anoka, Hennepin, or Ramsey counties. - within the boundaries of a home rule, charter, or statutory city with a population of 2,500 or more. - on school grounds - as otherwise restricted in game refuges, shining, thermal imaging or night vision laws. - Unloaded means a firearm without ammunition in the barrels or magazine, if the magazine is in the firearm.
-A flintlock ignition is unloaded if it does not have priming powder in a pan.
-A percussion ignition muzzleloader is unloaded if it does not have a percussion cap on a nipple.
+- within Anoka, Hennepin, or Ramsey counties. - within the boundaries of a home rule, charter, or statutory city with a population of 2,500 or more. - on school grounds. - as otherwise restricted in game refuges, shining, thermal imaging or night vision laws.